syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Charts.md

 {% endhighlight %}
 {% endtabs %}

-### Chart with style changes
+### Chart Style Setting

-The following code example explains how to set style of the chart.
+The following code example explains how to set style for a chart.

 {% tabs %}
 {% highlight c# %}